marcovolpato00/SomfyControl/README.md

 ```
 Now you have to upload these two JSON file to the SPIFFS memory of the ESP8266.
 In order to do so, you have to install [this](https://github.com/esp8266/arduino-esp8266fs-plugin) plugin for the Arduino IDE, which allows you to upload the files inside the [data](SomfyControl/data) folder.
 Follow the plugin's repo instruction and then upload the data.

 Now it's time to upload the firmware itself and for doing so you have just to open SomfyControl sketch with the Arduino IDE and then do the usual stuff.
 Open the serial monitor and you will see the boot process.
-If all goes well, the ESP will connect to the WiFi network and then you can use the web UI with your browser.
+If all goes well, the board will connect to the WiFi network and then you can use the web UI with your browser. __IMPORTANT: You should manually reset the board by pressing the RST button the first time you flash it in order to avoid [this](https://github.com/esp8266/Arduino/issues/1722) bug.__

+<a name="security-issues"></a>
+## Security issues
+The login protection isn't very secure because the ESP8266 isn't powerfull enough to handle HTTPS connections and the session cookie is unique for every user.
+This is a __huge vulnerability__ because anyone can sniff the connection between you and the board, grabbing the cookie and logging in without needing to know the username and password.
+I will do my best to improve the security, but until then __be very carefull exposing the board on the open internet and even on your home network__.

 ## Disclaimer
 This project is still in heavy development stage, so I cannot guarantee it's fully working.